-With spray foam, you can lower construction costs, meet or exceed today’s stringent building code requirements, and provide your customers with the benefits of spray foam.
+With spray foam, builders can lower construction costs, meet or exceed today’s stringent building code requirements, and provide customers with the benefits of spray foam.

-- by reducing the amount of added air sealing required to meet code requirements.
 Spray foam acts as both insulation and an air barrier that seals the building envelope, reducing the need for additional air sealant materials.
 Also, some jurisdictions require air tightness tests to prove compliance.
-A spray foam building assembly can be tested before the drywall is applied, which could save you time and avoid costly repairs if defects are found.
+A spray foam building assembly can be tested before the drywall is applied, which could save time and avoid costly repairs if defects are found.

-- by reducing construction time.
-Spray foam fits into hard to reach places and can be applied directly onto existing roof coverings, which could eliminate the need for costly and time consuming tear-off and replacement.
+- Spray foam fits into hard to reach places and can be applied directly onto existing roof coverings, which could eliminate the need for costly and time consuming tear-off and replacement.

-- Spray foam roofs and insulation can help you meet or exceed stringent building and energy codes adopted by states and localities that encourage or mandate increased energy efficiency.
+- Spray foam roofs and insulation can help you meet or exceed the stringent building and energy codes adopted by states and localities that encourage or mandate increased energy efficiency.

 Whether it’s a home or office building, strip mall or corner store, owners are concerned about building performance and energy efficiency.
-Spray foam can help you provide long-term value to your customer.
-With spray foam, your customers can enjoy many benefits like energy efficiency, durability, low maintenance, leak-resistance, wind protection, and comfortable, draft-free homes or buildings.
-Click below to learn more:
+Spray foam can help builders provide long-term value to their customer.
+With spray foam, customers can enjoy the many benefits listed above and live in comfortable, draft-free homes or buildings.

 The Spray Polyurethane Foam Alliance (SPFA) conducted a life cycle assessment of spray foam insulation.
 The results of the study show that the energy and environmental benefits from spray foam insulation used in new residential construction and commercial roofing retrofits far outweigh the embodied energy and embodied environmental impacts.